How Solar Street Lights Helped Electrify a Rural Village?

 Student Study Hours Increased by 30–60 mins daily

-Women’s Safety Greater use of evening footpaths
+Women’s Safety Greater evening mobility

-Healthcare Access Better visibility near clinics
+Healthcare Access Night visibility improved near clinics

 Environmental Profile Comparison